MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Utility/New-TimeSpan.md

 ```

 ### -Seconds

-Indicates the length of the time span in seconds.
+Specifies the length of the time span in seconds.
-The default is 0.
+The default value is 0.

 ```yaml
 Type: Int32